 Finding the right people for your business takes a thoughtful (and flexible) process.
 Before you even sit down to interview your first candidate, you need to figure out the specifics of the role you’re hiring for, who will fit that role, and how to find them.
-This is the “marketing” phase of your hiring process, and it’s critical to getting quality applicants in the door.
+This is the “marketing” phase of your hiring process, and it’s how to get quality applicants in the door.

-As an HR program administrator, I’ve experienced firsthand the same hiring struggles as most business leaders—too many or too few applicants for a role, a skills gap in the industry, or a turbulent job market such as we’ve experienced in the last year.
-If you’re having trouble finding or reaching the right people, here are some techniques that have helped us here at EMyth.
+As a business leader, you know the struggle of trying to hire "A" players—too many or too few applicants for a role, a skills gap in the industry, or a turbulent job market such as we’ve experienced in the last few years.
+Here are two big strategies that can help.

 Having a system for hiring with the right resources is like having a roadmap: You know the end point you want to reach—hiring the perfect person—and the path you have to follow to achieve that goal.
 The basic resources you need are:

-- A Position Agreement that describes the role, including its responsibilities and expected results.
+- A contract that describes the role, including its responsibilities and expected results.

 - A clear and magnetic job post.